 If you approach or take off from this airport in windy weather, the experience will be even more authentic to the real carrier experience.
 Maybe pack another pair of underwear, just in case.
 And a life vest.
 And a flare gun.
 And valium.

 See Related: Best Bungee Jumping Locations In The World

 Before the runway extension was built, many prayers were said in the landing patterns at this airport because on one side, you’ve got the mountains, and on the other side is the sea.
 It was almost the dictionary definition of being between a rock and a hard place.
 Now that the main runways have been extended to standard length, landing here is considerably easier.

-Easy only if you don’t realize that your plane is landing on a platform built out over the water.
+Easy, only if you don’t realize your plane is landing on a platform built over the water.
 Yup.
 There’s no ground underneath your airplane when you land or take off from this runway.

 The views outside your window are spectacular, but so are the fears.
-The realization that the platform supporting your plane could bust underneath its weight can lead passengers to panic.
+Realizing that the platform supporting your plane could bust underneath its weight can make passengers panic.
 The only way to distract your mind is to keep chanting the sacred Madeira prayer while landing or taking off at this airport:

 Please don’t break, please don’t break, please don’t break!

 See Related: How Much Does an Alaska Trip Cost?

 Serving the Antarctic program for the United States, the Ice Runway of Antarctica is the primary service station for Fort McMurdo when the season is right.
 The entire runway is constructed of sea ice and is used by wheeled jets regularly.

 Don’t worry; the ice only sinks in a few inches when your airplane lands – just a few.
 A laser light system measures the sinking to ensure the plane doesn’t sink in any further, say, a few feet.